estruyf/doctor/docs/content/docs/options/_index.md

 `--debug`
 : Provides more information of what is happening during command execution.

+> **Important**: This flag can only be added to the command execution.
+Using it in the `doctor.json` fill will be ignored.

 `--continueOnError`
 : Continue when an error occurs during the publishing process.

 `--disableTracking`
 : In order to make `doctor` better, we need to know how it is used.
 That is why we started to track which commands and related parameters are used.
 We are not tracking the values of these parameters, only if they are used or not.
 Still if you want to opt-out, you can do this by specifying the disable tracking flag.

+> **Important**: This flag can only be added to the command execution.
+Using it in the `doctor.json` fill will be ignored.
 ## Publish command specific options

 `--outputFolder <outputFolder>`
 : When providing this option, the processed markdown files will be generated in this folder.

+> **Important**: This flag can only be added to the command execution.
+Using it in the `doctor.json` fill will be ignored.

 `--cleanStart`
 : Removes all pages before creation.
 This ensures that you that all changes made to your documentation get removed.

+> **Important**: This flag can only be added to the command execution.
+Using it in the `doctor.json` fill will be ignored.

 `--confirm`
 : Don't prompt for confirming removing the files when you specified to clean up pages and assets before publishing.

+> **Important**: This flag can only be added to the command execution.
+Using it in the `doctor.json` fill will be ignored.

 `--commandName <commandName>`
 : In case you want to use the locally installed `CLI for Microsoft 365`, you can use this flag.
 By default, it uses the version specified in the `doctor` tool.
 You can use the a locally installed version as follows: `--commandName m365`.